Beda Higgins

-Beda Higgins is a poet and writer living in Newcastle upon Tyne.
+Beda Higgins is an Irish poet and writer who lives in Newcastle upon Tyne, Tyne and Wear.

 Biography

-Beda Higgins is an Irish writer from Lancashire who lives in Newcastle upon Tyne, where she works as a Psychiatric and General Nurse.
-She completed a masters in creative writing from Northumbria University in 2000.
-In her career as a nurse she has been awarded the Queen's Nursing Institute Awards for her work using creative writing with patients.
+Higgins works as a Psychiatric and General Nurse; she completed a masters in creative writing from Northumbria University in 2000.
+In her career as a nurse, she has been awarded the Queen's Nursing Institute Awards for her work using creative writing with patients.
 She is also a poet and short story writer who has won the Northern Writers' Awards on multiple occasions as well as the Geoff Stevens Memorial Prize.
 Her work is published in anthologies as well as two collections of short stories.
 In 2021 her work was shortlisted for the Pigott Poetry Prize.